 Some programs will help you meet the requirements for your health profession program faster than others.
 You may need to use your electives to obtain the required courses.
 Contact us to learn more about Waterloo programs.

 Email email@example.com or call 519-888-4567, ext.
 36243

 4. Study what you love

-Choose a program that lets you study your passion!
+Choose one of Waterloo's health-related programs and study your passion!
 Over time, you’ll refine your interests and learn about the many career options available in health-related fields – some may be brand new to you.
 Maximize your future possibilities by considering all the career paths available to graduates of your program.

 Download or request our Pathways to Health Professions brochure to learn more about preparing for careers in health.